dilipanmano/HolidayTripPlanner/README.md

 2. Run HolidayTripPlanner.exe .
 Note:
-   The other files present in the Executable file folder should present in the same directory of the HolidayTripPlanner.exe file.
+   The other files present in the Executable file folder should present in the same directory where the HolidayTripPlanner.exe file is present.
 ```

 Take a look at [@DevaGaneshB](https://github.com/DevaGaneshB):fire: